Zika Virus (Online CE Course)

 • Zika Management for the General Population

-• Zika Virus Infection Management for Pregnant Women
+• Zika Virus Infection Management for Pregnant People

-• Zika Virus Infection Management for Women Wanting to Become Pregnant
+• Zika Virus Infection Management for Pregnant People, continued

-• If an individual becomes infected with the Zika virus, it is not likely that he or she will be protected from future infections.
+• True or False: If an individual becomes infected with the Zika virus, they are unlikely to be protected from future infections.

-• Zika virus infection primarily spreads via infected mosquitoes but can also spread through sexual contact and blood transfusions.
+• True or False: Zika virus infection primarily spreads via infected mosquitoes but can also spread through sexual contact and blood transfusions.

 • Newborn Management, Evaluation, and Follow-up